 It is the main document to determine ownership of a property.
 Tracing ownerships should always begin with the scrutiny of the earliest document recorded.
 If such documents are not made available, certified copies have to be obtained from the registering authorities.
 This process should not be ignored.
 Earlier documents are called mother or parent documents.

 This is a set of permissions which must be obtained by a developer at various stages of construction.
 ‘This would involve acquiring approvals and a No Objection Certificate (NOC) from various departments such as the Storm Water and Drain Department, Sewage Departments, Forest Department, Environment Department, Traffic and Coordination Department, Chief Fire Officer, Airport Authority and Pollution Board, among others.

-A Commencement Certificate is a legal documents issued by the local authorities after the inspection of the site.
-This document states that project meets the give criteria and helps in the commencement of a construction on a site by the builder.
+A Commencement Certificate is a legal document issued by the local authorities after the inspection of the site.
+This document states that the project meets the give criteria and helps in the commencement of construction on a site by the builder.
 Failing to acquire a Commencement Certificate will result in the construction being considered illegal, levy penalties and can even attract an eviction notice.